ethanknights/ethanknights/README.md

 # Word of the Day

-**pandoro**: A form of panettone without candied fruit in the shape of a star; eaten at Christmas.
+**cynanthropy**: A kind of madness in which the afflicted person imagines himself to be a dog, and imitates its voice and actions.

 ---